 where

 and this corresponds to the estimate~\eqref{eqEstimateL2A} with the limit value $s = \nu+1/2$ (see Remark~\ref{remSreal}).

 The obtained result can be transferred to the function

-and its expansion coefficients $Y_{\nu,i}^+$ with respect to the Legendre polynomials~\eqref{eqDefLeg}.
-The easiest way to prove this is using the equality $|Y_{\nu,i}^-| = |Y_{\nu,i}^+|$, which follows from the relationship between expansion coefficients of an arbitrary function from $L_2(\Omega)$ and its reflection~\cite{Ryb_Comp25}.
+and its expansion coefficients $Y_{\nu,i}^+$ with respect to Legendre polynomials~\eqref{eqDefLeg}.
+The easiest way to prove this is the use of the equality $|Y_{\nu,i}^-| = |Y_{\nu,i}^+|$, which follows from the relation between expansion coefficients of an arbitrary function from $L_2(\Omega)$ and its reflection~\cite{Ryb_Comp25}.
 Therefore, the same result holds for the function $g_{\nu_1,\nu_2}$.
-This result can be extended to the function $f_{\nu_1,\nu_2}$ given that its degree of smoothness is more by one than the degree of smoothness of $g_{\nu_1,\nu_2}$.
+This result can be extended to the function $f_{\nu_1,\nu_2}$ due to its degree of smoothness is greater by one than the degree of smoothness of $g_{\nu_1,\nu_2}$.

 Thus,